sujit-devops/sbs-tech-hiring-challenge/README.md

    4. variables

 #### Git Operations
    1. Using .gitignore to ignore the *.tfstate, *.tfstate.* files
+   2. main branch has rough code to provision with infrastructure but lacks code re-usability
-  2. Updated the latest code in feature-modules-terraform branch.
+   3. Updated the latest code in feature-modules-terraform branch.
-  3. Will only be pushing to main branch once the approver will approve the code.
+   4. Will only be pushing to main branch once the approver will approve the code.
-  4. Should follow the PR process to merge to main.
+   5. Should follow the PR process to merge to main branch.